mail4hafij/SOLID/README.md

 RESTAPI
-  - This is the restful API implentation project.
+  - This is the restful API implementation project.
 It can listen to WCF / WCFIIS / DEV.
   - Locally it is listening to WCF(http) project.
   - Depends on API.